riftsandroses/ilk-toolkit/README.md

 #### 1. Are the Tools & Softwares kept up-to-date ?

-Yes, all the Tools & Softwares included in this package are updated in this repository on a weekly basis.
-All our releases are tested before we publish them.
+All the Tools & Softwares included in this package are updated in this repository on a weekly basis.
+All our releases are tested on the latest version of Pop!\_OS before we publish them.

-#### 2.
+#### 2. Will more Tools & Softwares be added to the Package ?

-Answer 2
+Of Course!
+As mentioned, this ToolKit is still under Active Development.
+We have plans to add a lot more features and Tools to this Repository although we are trying to only include stuff that are actively being used in the Cybersecurity Domain and are not deprecated.

 ## Links